 What it is: This ETF owns stocks in emerging markets like China, India, Brazil, South Africa, and other lesser developed countries.
 These markets are considered higher risk than developed markets like the US and Europe.
 In SPEM you will find some of the largest non-US companies in the world like Alibaba and Tencent.

 Why we like it: SPEM offers a convenient way to gain exposure to up and coming markets.
 While these markets are riskier than their US counterpart, they also offer potentially greater rewards.
-Emerging markets have not been overwhelmingly embraced by investors which means there is room for investor sentiment to improve towards the space.
+Investors have not embraced emerging markets.
+This means there is room for investor sentiment to improve towards the space.
 If it does, those who were willing to take the risk early on stand to benefit.

 These are just 3 ETF’s we like right now out of over 1000 choices.
 When it comes to choosing the right ETF for you, it’s important to understand what you’re buying, and why.
 If you think you’ve found a good ETF to buy, we recommend running it through an ETF scanner website like ETF.COM where you can learn more about what the fund owns and the risks involved.
-If you’d like us to review a particular ETF or other investment for you, we’re happy to offer you our insight at no charge.
-Just give us a call or fill out our contact form and we’ll reach out to you.
+Contact us If you’d like us to review a particular ETF or other investment for you.
+Just give us a call or fill out our and we’ll reach out to you.

 Subscribe to our monthly newsletter for market insights.